babel/website/docs/core.md

 });
 ```

-### Compat Note:
+> Compat Note:
+>

-In Babel 6, this method was synchronous and `transformSync` did not exist.
-For backward-compatibility,
-this function will behave synchronously if no callback is given.
-If you're starting with Babel 7
-and need synchronous behavior, please use `transformSync` since this backward-compat may be dropped in
-future major versions of Babel.
+> In Babel 6, this method was synchronous and `transformSync` did not exist.
+For backward-compatibility, this function will behave synchronously if no callback is given.
+If you're starting with Babel 7 and need synchronous behavior, please use `transformSync` since this backward-compat may be dropped in future major versions of Babel.

+## transformSync

-## babel.transformSync(code: string, [options?](#options): Object)
+> babel.transformSync(code: string, [options?](#options): Object)

 Transforms the passed in `code`.
 Returning an object with the generated code,
 source map, and AST.